 You can download Numbers on the App Store:

 You can download Keynote on the App Store:

-Creating a webpages on iPad may sound crazy, but it works.
+Creating a webpage on iPad may sound crazy, but it works.
 Since iOS 11, you have no longer to use “Open with…” feature to copy files one-by-one to sandbox of source code editor app or Document Picker with style file by file editing.
-GoCoEdit can open folders from other Document Provider-enabled apps (like FileExplorer Pro mentioned at the beginning of this summary) in same folder hierarchy as in host app and all changes, like editing source files or even moving files in folders, are reflected to host app.
+GoCoEdit can open folders from other Document Provider-enabled apps (like FileExplorer Pro mentioned at the beginning of this summary) in the same folder hierarchy as in host app and all changes, like editing source files or even moving files in folders, are reflected to host app.
 You edit original file, no duplicates are created.
 With ability to upload files directly from GoCoEdit app, you don’t have to open host app. iPads’ drag-n-drop is supported too.

 You can download GoCoEdit on the App Store:

 Social & Internet